project-imas/sentry-app/README.md

 In order to create a customized passcode policy, see the [passcode-check readme](https://github.com/project-imas/passcode-check) for the instructions.

-System Monitor contains some functions that are not available to the iPhone Simulator, and will cause the app to not run on the Simulator.
-Run the app directly on a device instead.
-The device has a debugger check, so be prepared for the app to crash if running from xcode.
-Open the app from the device to run without the debugger.
+The sentry-app contains code that is not available to iOS simulators, and can not be run on the "iPhone Simulator".
+It must be run directly on a real device instead.

-## Future capabilities

-The [Mobile Device Management Server](https://github.com/project-imas/mdm-server) will have interactions with the SentryApp.
-Failed tests can result in the device attempting to "phone home" and report vulnerabilities to the MDM Server.

-The MDM Server may also have the capability to send information to the SentryApp, such as defining a new geofence.

 ## License